 Session attendees will walk away from the session thinking about the following areas:

 Speaker: Shawn K. Stevens, Food Industry Attorney, Food Industry Counsel, LLC

 Learn about the expanding regulatory risks and exposure and the tools that can be used to protect a company and their brand.
 Shawn works closely throughout the U.S. and abroad with food industry clients (including the world’s largest growers, processors, restaurant chains, distributors, and grocers) helping them protect their brand by complying with FDA’s and USDA’s food safety regulations, reducing food safety risk, managing recalls, and defending high-profile food safety cases.

-Speakers: Jason Roberts, CRB and Tony Moses, CRB
+Speakers: Jason Robertson, CRB and Tony Moses, CRB

 The efficient and profitable scale-up of plant and cell-based proteins can go a long way toward securing a food-insecure world.
 But 2021 finds these nascent industries at an interesting inflection point.
 The market for alternative proteins is growing, but rising competition, manufacturing and processing challenges and ever-changing consumption habits are creating immense risk and reward.
 Built on the input of 300 alternative proteins industry leaders, dive into key challenges the market faces, including sustainability, scale-up, speed to market, regulations, packaging and more.

 As the cannabis industry and consumer preferences evolve, cannabis-infused beverages appear poised for high, sustainable growth.
 Large firms within the industry, backed by big alcohol and CPG dollars are betting heavily on the beverage product format.
 However, cannabis beverages pose key technical challenges, including: